lchaconw/bank-api/README.md

 ## Postman Collection

 A Postman collection is included in the project root directory.
 It contains examples of requests for each endpoint.

+## Swagger Documentation

+The project includes Swagger documentation.
+To access it, run the application and go to `http://localhost:8080/swagger-ui.html` in your browser.